nickcjordan/cct-analytics/README.md

 ### Testing
 - Although I have 100% coverage with existing tests, in a production setting I would have written a separate integration/end-to-end test suite using something like Cypress
 	- The existing tests do not test the browser's rendering of the React components and rely on rendering components within the scope of the test
-	- A browser based test suite would give more confidence in test quality
+	- A browser-based test suite would give more confidence in test quality

 ---